Postpartum Survival Kit

 Postpartum Care Kit

-After spending a week with my adorable new baby, and plenty of visits to the bathroom, for whatever reason I really wanted to share with you what I would consider a postpartum survival kit, in regards to our tender lady bits that is.
+After spending a week with my adorable new baby, and plenty of visits to the bathroom, for whatever reason I really wanted to share with you what I would consider a postpartum survival kit.

 Below is a picture of my basket that I left in my bedroom/bathroom that had everything I needed for postpartum care.